kubernetes-sigs/kwok/site/content/en/docs/generated/kwokctl_create_cluster.md

                                                  (default "registry.k8s.io/kube-scheduler:v1.33.0")
       --kube-scheduler-port uint32              Port of kube-scheduler given to the host, only for binary and docker/podman/nerdctl runtime
       --kubeconfig string                       The path to the kubeconfig file will be added to the newly created cluster and set to current-context (default "~/.kube/config")
-      --kwok-controller-binary string           Binary of kwok-controller, only for binary runtime (default "https://github.com/kubernetes-sigs/kwok/releases/download/v0.8.0/kwok-linux-amd64")
+      --kueueviz-port uint32                    Port of kueueviz given to the host --kwok-controller-binary string           Binary of kwok-controller, only for binary runtime (default "https://github.com/kubernetes-sigs/kwok/releases/download/v0.8.0/kwok-linux-amd64")
       --kwok-controller-image string            Image of kwok-controller, only for docker/podman/nerdctl/kind/kind-podman runtime